Cambridge-ICCS/TCTrack/docs/tracking-algorithms/track.rst

   # Compile the code
   ./master -build -fext=run -inpf=inputs.nc -upath=$(cd .. && pwd)

-This will clone TRACK and checkout the most recent commit that TCTrack has been built against before compiling the code using `make`.
-The compiled executable will then be ``track/bin/track.run``.
+This will clone TRACK and checkout the most recent commit that TCTrack has been tested against, however there may be newer versions available.
+The code is then compiled using `make`, creating the executable at ``track/bin/track.run``.

 For further details about installation see the instructions `here
 <https://gitlab.act.reading.ac.uk/track/track/-/blob/master/INSTALL>`_.